If you are here from our article: how to start a travel blog, you already know a thing or two about making money with your travel blog.

 What is a Keyword (SEO)?

 Keyword is an informative word that defines your content.
-Your blog post can have one or group of keywords.
+Your blog post can have one or a group of keywords.
 You can tell search engines for which keywords you want to get ranked.
-For example, if you are writing an article about how to travel to Asia for cheap, you would want Google to show your article when people search for “how to travel to Asia with low budget”.
+For example, if you are writing an article about how to travel to Asia for cheap, you would want Google to show your article when people search for “how to travel to Asia with a low budget”.
 Therefore, your keywords should be “Asia Travel Cheap”.

 You can define your keywords in the Yoast SEO plugin.
 I will teach you how later.

 Basic SEO tricks for starters: